Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Experiments

 \subsection{Tracking and Reconstruction}

-\paragraph{Benchmarks and Metrics.} Since we focus on reconstruction and tracking in a consistent coordinate system, we follow St4RTrack~\cite{st4rtrack2025} to conduct evaluation in world coordinates using the WorldTrack~\cite{st4rtrack2025} benchmark.
+\paragraph{Benchmarks.} Since we focus on reconstruction and tracking in a consistent coordinate system, we follow St4RTrack~\cite{st4rtrack2025} to evaluate in world coordinates using the WorldTrack benchmark.
 For 3D point tracking, WorldTrack comprises two real-world datasets, Aria Digital Twin~\cite{pan2023aria} and Panoptic Studio~\cite{joo2015panoptic}, as well as two synthetic datasets from the test sets of Point Odyssey~\cite{zheng2023pointodyssey} and Dynamic Replica~\cite{karaev2023dynamicstereo}, which provide 3D point trajectories.
 For dynamic 3D reconstruction, the synthetic Point Odyssey dataset and the real-world TUM-Dynamics~\cite{sturm2012benchmark} dataset are used for testing.

-Following St4RTrack~\cite{st4rtrack2025}, we adopt the Average Percentage of 3D Points within Delta (APD3D) metric for 3D point tracking evaluation.
+\paragraph{Metrics.} Following St4RTrack~\cite{st4rtrack2025}, we adopt the Average Percentage of 3D Points within Delta (APD3D) metric for 3D point tracking evaluation.
 The predicted 3D point trajectories, after alignment to the ground truth, are compared frame by frame.
 We compute the prediction error and report the percentage of points whose error falls below a threshold $\delta_{3D}\in$ \{0.1m, 0.3m, 0.5m, 1.0m\}, averaged over the first 64 frames.
 For dynamic 3D reconstruction, we compare reconstructed point clouds against the ground truth using both APD3D and End-Point Error (EPE) metrics.

 \paragraph{Baselines.} Flow4R is primarily compared with other feedforward tracking and reconstruction methods.
 For 3D point tracking, we evaluate against a camera-coordinate 3D tracking method, SpatialTracker~\cite{xiao2024spatialtracker}, a dynamic 3D reconstruction method, MonST3R~\cite{zhang2025monst3r}, and two dynamic 3D tracking methods POMATO~\cite{zhang2025pomato} and St4RTrack~\cite{st4rtrack2025}.
 For POMATO, since its sequential model only provides tracking from other frames to the anchor frame (rather than the standard anchor-to-other-frame tracking used by other methods), we adopt its pairwise model for evaluation.
 For 3D reconstruction evaluation, the static methods DUSt3R~\cite{wang2023dust3r} and MASt3R~\cite{leroy2024grounding} are also compared.